Historical Background

 Attachment of Earnings

 On the application of the payee spouse or the District Court Office, the Court may make an attachment of earnings order.
-The order specifies a normal deduction rate which is reasonable to deduct from salary.
+The order specifies a normal deduction rate which is reasonable to deduct from the salary of the paying spouse.
 It must also specify the protected earning rate, which is a sum below which the retained income of the paying spouse must not be allowed to fall.

 The attachment of earning orders must be served on a subsequent employer.
 Service by registered post is sufficient.
 The Court may order the payer or its employer to furnish a statement of earnings.